Fauer4Effect/write-ups/watchword_writeup.md

 ![powpow.mp4 binwalk](https://github.com/Fauer4Effect/write-ups/blob/master/screencaps/binwalk_powpow.png)

 Ok, so we can see that there is a png file inside of the video.
 So we extract that file using `foremost powpow.mp4`.
-This is the image that comes out, some nice neosporin flavored Oreos.
+This is the image that comes out, some nice Neosporin flavored Oreos.

 ![oreos](https://github.com/Fauer4Effect/write-ups/blob/master/screencaps/oreo.png)